gdh1995/vimium-c/README.md

 * deprecate `clearGlobalMarks` and please use `Marks.clearGlobal` instead
 * rework `goUp` and `goToRoot`: try to support different forms of hash bangs
 * use `event.key` if it exists, to disable warning on Chrome 52
+* the default `tinyMemory` is set `true`, and the history completer loads slower but has a smaller memory peak
 * Chrome 52 doesn't allow Vimium to create an incognito window using a normal tab, so those tricks which allow Vimium++ to show normal tabs in incognito windows